corgijan/blog/aboutme.md

 ---
 ## Jan Vaorin

+Here is my TLDR:

+Hi I'm Jan and I do IOT Software/Infrastructure.
+I co-organise the [Rust Dortmund Meetup](https://rust-dortmund.de/main/) and Cyber-Security Working Group at Technical University Dortmund.
+I develop [Corgi.Wiki](http://corgi.wiki) in my free time.

+### My Talks:
+( Will be foudn here when the videos are online )

 I'm a master's student at TU Dortmund University, where I mainly focus on cybersecurity, cloud security, databases, efficient data pipelines and DevSecOps / secure software development lifecycle.
-My work experience is at an IOT SaaS platform developer that does data analyses and aggregation.
+My work experience is at an IOT SaaS platform developer that does authentication, authorisation, data analyses and aggregation.
 In my free time I'm always on the lookout for new things to explore with my Corgi.
 Also see [My private projects](https://blog.corgijan.dev/projects)
 ## Cybersecurity Advocate

 At TU Dortmund, I lead the Cybersecurity Working Group and am actively involved in nurturing the TU Software Architecture Community.